 If the Settlement is approved by the Court, the amount recovered, less Court-approved fees and expenses, will be allocated among eligible Authorized Claimants.
 Please note: only those Authorized Claimants (i) who purchased Floating Rate Notes, 7.250% Notes and/or Series R Stock during the Class Period; (ii) whose claim calculated to a Securities Act Loss under the Court-approved Plan of Allocation; (iii) who received a distribution with respect to that loss; and (iv) who cashed their distribution checks will be eligible to share in the funds obtained through the Settlement.

 You do not need to submit a Claim Form or take any other action to be eligible to receive funds obtained through the proposed Settlement.
 If the Settlement is approved, funds received in connection with the Allowed Class Claim will be distributed to eligible Authorized Claimants together with future distributions of the net settlement funds from the previously achieved settlements.

-On June 19, 2015, the Honorable Marsha J. Pechman preliminarily approved the proposed Settlement and scheduled a Settlement Hearing for January 15, 2016 at 9:30 a.m. at the United States District Court for the Western District of Washington, United States Courthouse, 700 Stewart Street, Courtroom 14206, Seattle, WA 98101.
+On June 19, 2015, the Honorable Marsha J. Pechman preliminarily approved the proposed Settlement.
+A Settlement Hearing is scheduled for February 5, 2016 at 9:00 a.m. at the United States District Court for the Western District of Washington, United States Courthouse, 700 Stewart Street, Courtroom 14206, Seattle, WA 98101.
 At the Settlement Hearing, the Court will consider whether the proposed Settlement is fair, reasonable, and adequate and should be approved, and whether a motion by Lead Counsel for an award of attorneys’ fees and reimbursement of expenses should be approved.